john-mark-bondad/pullout_approval/README.md

 # pullout_approval
-Used to pullout current stocks in inventory.
+Used to approve and disapprove pullout_request.